Cartus/AGGCN/PubMed/Binary/README.md

 To train the AGGCN model, run:

 ```
-bash train_aggcn.sh
+./train_script.sh
 ```

-Model checkpoints and logs will be saved to `./saved_models/01`.
+Model checkpoints and logs will be saved to `./saved_models`.

 For details on the use of other parameters, please refer to `train.py`.

+Note that we use 5 fold cross validation, so 5 models should be trained independently for 5 splits.

 ## Evaluation